 When you see the initials KJ, it stands for the start of commentary by “Kirby.”
-Kirby Jacobson, CFA, CFP® is a licensed financial planner in Texas.(1)
+Kirby Jacobson, CFA, CFP® is a licensed financial planner in Texas at Lee Financial Corporation.(1)

 - I come from a background of family finances.
 My father is a financial planning professional, mother is an estate tax accountant, one brother is an insurance adjuster, and my other brother is in the financial services industry.
 I have always been passionate about learning as well as teaching people along the way.
 When you invest in yourself through education, you invest in your future.
 Whether it is training opportunities through educating people on personal finances, investments, developing good savings habits, or teaching Excel, I enjoy finding creative ways to both (1) improve the way I do tasks on a regular basis, and (2) leverage these capabilities to others around me.